 The keys to becoming a great writer

-There are no secret keys here.
+There are no secrets here.
 People who become professional writers and succeed do one thing well.
 They work hard.

 If hard work is not your cup of tea, then you should choose something else.

 Apart from writing, you need to build your network of contacts.
-This might include article buyers and service providers such as proofreaders or editors.
+This might include local newspapers, article buyers, and service providers such as proofreaders or editors.

 For bloggers, you will definitely need some professional software or plugins and perhaps a WordPress developer.